My blog is reader supported. If you buy via links on my site, I earn a small commission.

 👍 What I love ️

-Outstanding Service & Support: Trust Medical was the clear winner for FMLA certification.
-The 10-minute video evaluation was thorough — the doctor asked about my condition, my work situation, and my treatment history.
+Outstanding Customer Service & Support: Trust Medical was the clear winner for FMLA certification.
+The 10-minute video evaluation was thorough, the doctor asked about my condition, my work situation, and my treatment history.
 Within 24 hours, I had completed WH-380 forms in my email.
-But what really set them apart was the cross-sell discovery: during the evaluation, the doctor identified that I also qualified for state paid family leave.
+But what really set them apart was during the evaluation, the doctor identified that I also qualified for state paid family leave.
 I had no idea.
-They handled both sets of paperwork.
-The employer verification line (7AM-11PM EST) gave me complete peace of mind — when my HR department called to verify, Trust Medical handled it professionally and immediately.
-No other service matched this level of support.
+They handled both sets of paperwork for one price.
+The employer verification line (7AM-11PM EST) also gave me peace of mind.
+I tested the line myself to see if they'd pick up and someone from the Trust Medical team handled it professionally and immediately.

 👎 What could be better